gustavnikolaj/keepass-dmenu/README.md

                   it will prompt for the password using dmenu.
                   [optional]

+--keyfile         Takes the path to the key file, relative from
+                  your current working directory or as an absolute path.
+                  [optional]

 --cache-password  Takes one argument; the number of seconds in which the
                   password should be remembered.
 If 0 is given or the option is not given, you will be prompted for the